-(3) Amount reflects the grant date fair value of the Named Executive Officer's stock options, calculated in accordance with FASB ASC Topic 718.
-For a discussion of the assumptions used in calculating these values, see Note 5 to our consolidated financial statements.
-In December 2022 and December 2023, Mr. Shallcross was issued options to purchase 475,000 and 700,000 shares of common stock, respectively, Dr. Tufaro was issued 100,000 options in December 2022, and each of these awards vest monthly over 36 months.
+- (3) Amount reflects the grant date fair value of the Named Executive Officer's stock options, calculated in accordance with FASB ASC Topic 718.
+For a discussion of the assumptions used in calculating these values, see Note 8 to our consolidated financial statements included elsewhere in this Annual Report.
+In December 2023, Mr. Shallcross was issued options to purchase 28,000 shares of common stock.
+There were no options issued to the Named Executive Officer during 2024. - (4) The all other compensation column is comprised of vacation accrual paid, and the portion of medical, dental and vision premiums paid by us on behalf of our Named Executive Officer.
+These benefits are offered to all Theriva Biologics' employees who work at least 17.5 hours per week. - (5) Amount for the year ended December 31, 2024 excludes salary of \$152,250 and a bonus of \$45,000 paid to the wife of Mr. Shallcross during the year ended December 31, 2024.